Hizaguru/PyEnd/README.md

 This command will start the Flask development server, and the admin panel will be accessible at http://localhost:5000.

 Please make sure that the MySQL database is running before starting the project.
-Contributing

-Contributions to the Flask Image Upload Admin Panel are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.